broadinstitute/wfl/docs/md/workflow-options.md

 - "my_option" will have different strings for the different samples
 - "another_option" will be an object just set for the latter sample
-- "yet_another_option" will be the same string for all samples
+- "global_option" will be the same string for all samples
+- "overwritten_option" is different for the latter sample

 In other words, WFL will recursively merge the options objects together to resolve the options for individual workflows.
 You can see this in WFL's